vchain-us/cnlc-docs/pages/help/introduction.md

 ## Major Components

-Whether deployed on-premises or in the cloud, CodeNotary Ledger Compliance provides you a browser-based dashboard that can be used to manage the software:
+Whether deployed on-premises or in the cloud, CodeNotary Immutable Ledger provides you a browser-based dashboard that can be used to manage the software:

 - [Core platform](/help/introduction#core-platform)
 - [User Interface](/help/introduction#user-interface)